 Walytjapiti work in partnership with families to build on their strengths to care for and grow up strong children connected to family, country and culture.

 We are now recruiting for Case Managers to become part of the Child and Family Wellbeing Service.
 These positions are based remotely, servicing either Mutitjulu/Imanpa, Pukatja or Amata (NPY Lands).

 You will work with families and children who are at risk of child protection intervention, working to support and strengthen families in order for children to remain safe, happy and protected in their families and communities.

 You will have a background in Social Work, Psychology, Counselling or Community Development and/or relevant experience.

 This is a unique chance to work for an organisation that takes a grassroots approach to community development.
 You will have the privilege of working closely alongside Anangu families and communities and get to experience an amazing landscape and part of the world.
 This is an extraordinary opportunity to learn about yourself, another culture and grow professionally at the same time.

 You will receive a comprehensive orientation program as well as best practice supervision and professional development that includes vicarious trauma, case management and four-wheel drive training.
 We also provide critical incident debriefing and a range of counselling services to support you.

 We understand what it takes to live and work remotely, especially if you are relocating from interstate.
 That’s why we offer relocation assistance and offer two weeks paid accommodation upon arriving in Alice Springs.
-We also have above award salaries with an additional $6,375 in salary packing benefits and a retention bonus of $1,056.
+We also have above award salaries with additional salary packing benefits and a retention bonus of $1,056.
 Not to mention that by living and working in one of our remote communities, you can save up to $25,000 a year on living expenses.
-In addition to this, you will receive 30 days of annual leave, 7 days of additional leave and 15 days of personal leave (to care for you and your family).
+In addition to this, you will receive 5 weeks of annual leave, 7 days of additional leave and 3 weeks of personal leave (to care for you and your family).